 In addition to the regular information in a resume or curriculum vita, include: home and office e-mail addresses; scholarly/professional writings and creative activities; active involvement and leadership in professional and community activities; and professional and academic honors and recognitions.
 It is important that the academic and professional experience of applicants match the educational focus of the program curriculum and the educational and professional orientation of the program faculty.

 Prepare a formal statement that describes (1) your detailed rationale for pursuing doctoral degree and (2) your research interest(s).
-State which track of the PhD program you are applying for.
+State which track of the PhD program for which you are applying.
 Discuss your interest in doctoral study, indicating how your personal and professional goals, professional experiences, and commitment to education, learning, and research are congruent with a doctoral program in educational leadership and organization development.
 More specifically, relate your goals to a particular specialization(s).
 Include a clear statement about your research interest(s) and goals, and how this doctoral program will help you achieve those goals.
 Members will expect a statement of at least 1,500 words.
 Please keep in mind that the statement of goals also serves as a sample of your writing ability and the Admissions Committee will review it in this light.

 The above materials help members of the Admission Committee answer these questions: